overlord-systems/jai-sqlite/README.md

 We have a GitHub Actions workflow that builds binaries for all platforms, so if you want some binaries (e.g. dynamic binaries for Linux) then trigger the workflow and download the resulting artifacts.

 To generate bindings run `jai generate.jai`.
+Bindings are generated using `include/sqlite3.h`, which we get from the `amalgamation` version from the [sqlite download](https://sqlite.org/download.html) page.